It's only been twenty minutes since the “Island Queen” sailed from the Bay of Miami docks.

 We are already well out of the cyclone season and not even the wind that is felt affects the gentleness in which the Caribbean Sea unfolds.

 All the huts have purple flags hoisted, which intrigues us.

-We contemplate the nearby sea dotted with shapes.
-The fact that this is a familiar and, as we wanted to believe, small hassle does not deter us from a well-deserved dive.
-As we splash through the water, advertising zeppelins fly over us.
+We contemplate the nearby sea dotted with figures.
+The fact that it is a family nuisance and, we would like to believe, small, does not deter us from a well-deserved dive.
+While we splash in the water, advertising zeppelins fly over us.

 Offshore, a barge navigates that displays advertisements on a panel.